-Read on to discover how to dress a baby for sleep, both in the summer and winter.
+Read on to discover what baby should wear to sleep, both in the summer and winter.

 In this article 📝

-- What should my baby wear to sleep?
+- What should baby be dressed in to sleep?

 - How to dress baby for sleep in summer

-- How to dress baby for sleep in winter
+- How should I dress my newborn to sleep in winter?

-Babies up to 12 months old are surprisingly susceptible to overheating, which is a risk factor for SIDS, and loose bedding can get tangled around their neck or end up covering their nose or mouth.
+Babies up to 12 months old are surprisingly susceptible to overheating, which is a risk factor for SIDS, and loose bedding can get tangled around their neck or cover their nose or mouth.

 How to dress baby for sleep in a 70-degree room

-By checking how warm their room is using a thermostat or thermometer, you can work out if you need to add or remove a layer of their clothing.
+By checking how warm their room is using a thermostat or thermometer, you can work out if you need to change how you’re dressing baby for sleep.

 You can also check if your baby is too hot or too cold by simply feeling the back of their neck.